snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 ![kibana switch from viewing good to bad data][kibana-switch-index]

-In the below example you can see one bad event has landed.
-It is straigthforward to drill in and identify the issue processing the event (it has a valid type `nonsense`):
+In the below example you can see that one bad event has landed.
+It is straightforward to drill in and identify the issue with processing the event (it has a invalid type of `nonsense`):

 ![kibana example bad data][kibana-view-bad-data]

-More information on debugging you data in Elasticsearch / Kibana can be found [here][debugging-bad-data-in-elasticsearch-kibana].
+More information on debugging your data in Elasticsearch / Kibana can be found [here][debugging-bad-data-in-elasticsearch-kibana].

 <h2 id="topology">2.
 Under the hood</h2>

-The pipeline running on Snowplow Mini is essentially the Snowplow Real Time pipeline:
+The pipeline running on Snowplow Mini is essentially the Snowplow Real-Time Pipeline:

 1. The collector receives events and writes them to a raw events stream or a bad stream (if the event is oversized)
 2. Stream Enrich consumes each event from the raw stream and attempts to validate and enrich it.
-Events that are successfully processed are written to an enriched stream and bad events are written to a bad stream.
+Events that are successfully processed are written to an enriched stream and bad events are written to a bad stream
-3. Elasticsearch Sinks are then configured to consume events from both the enriched and bad event streams and to then load them into distinct Elasticsearch indexes for viewing and analysis.
+3. Elasticsearch Sinks are then configured to consume events from both the enriched and bad event streams and to then load them into distinct Elasticsearch indexes for viewing and analysis

 The key difference is that on Snowplow Mini:

 * Every Kinesis application is run on the same box
 * Elasticsearch, Kibana and Iglu server are also running on the box
-* Rather than use Kinesis as the event queue, named unix pipes are employed
+* Rather than use Kinesis as the event queue, named Unix pipes are employed

 This diagram illustrates the mini data pipeline: